 A circular saw Blade specifically made for and attached to a Weed Whacker gives the following versatility uses in the garden environment:

 1. Tree trimming (aka Pruning) which in many cases actually works better than using a cumbersome heavy chain saw for pruning since the circular blade can be wielded at the end of a lighter longer 6 foot Weed Whacker shaft for reaching up into trees.
-Arborist License Such a blade can typically cut a tree branch/ limb up to the diameter of the blade provided you cut from both sides of the limb.
+Tree Lopping Costs Such a blade can typically cut a tree branch/ limb up to the diameter of the blade provided you cut from both sides of the limb.

 2. A blade can be used for clearing large patches or even acreage of heavy thick wood stock brush and sticker brambles (aka: Blackberry sticker bushes) where a common string line spool would be much too weak to cut through adequately.